Advertisement

 Pressure Cookers For Dummies

 • Brown meats, poultry, and even some vegetables — like chopped onions, peppers, or carrots — first and then deglaze the pot for more intense flavor.
-Add a small amount of oil, such as olive or canola oil, to the pressure cooker and heat, uncovered, over medium-high heat.
+In a stove-top pressure cooker, simply add a small amount of oil, such as olive or canola oil, to the pressure cooker and heat, uncovered, over medium-high heat.
 Add the food in small batches and brown the food on all sides.
-Remove and deglaze the pan with a small amount of wine, broth, or even water.
-Add the remaining ingredients and cook under pressure.
+Remove the food to a bowl and set aside.
+You’re now going to loosen up and remove those delicious, cooked-on juices and tiny food particles left behind by deglazing the pot with a small amount of wine, broth, or even water.
+Return the cooked food previously removed from the pot along with the remaining ingredients and cook under pressure.
+For an electric cooker, follow the same steps just described, selecting the Brown setting.

 • Don’t overdo the liquid.
-Because food cooks in a closed, sealed pot when cooking under pressure, you’ll have less evaporation and should therefore use less cooking liquid than when cooking in a conventional pot.
+Because food cooks in a closed, sealed pot when cooking under pressure, you have less evaporation and should therefore use less cooking liquid than when cooking in a conventional pot.
 Regardless of what you’re cooking, however, always use enough liquid.
-A good rule of thumb is at least 1 cup of liquid, however, check the owner’s manual or recipe booklet to see exactly what the pressure cooker manufacturer recommends.
-It’s also important to remember that the pot never be filled more than halfway with liquid
+A good rule of thumb is at least 1 cup of liquid; however, check the owner’s manual or recipe booklet to see exactly what the pressure-cooker manufacturer recommends.
+Never fill the pot more than halfway with liquid.

-• Use stop-and-go batch cooking for perfect results.
-When making a recipe that contains ingredients that cook at different times, begin by partially cooking slow-to-cook foods such as meat first.
+• Use stop-and-go cooking for perfect results.
+When making a recipe that contains ingredients that cook at different times, begin by partially cooking slow-to-cook foods, such as meat, first.
 Then use a quick-release method to stop the pressure cooker.
 Next, add the faster-cooking ingredients — such as green beans or peas — to the meat.
 Bring the pot back up to pressure again and finish everything up together at the same time.

-• Play burner hopscotch to avoid burning.
-Once you reach pressure over high heat, you lower the burner to a simmer.
+• Play burner hopscotch to avoid burning when cooking in a stovetop pressure cooker.
+When you reach pressure over high heat, you lower the burner to a simmer.
 Gas burners react quickly, but most electric burners don’t.
-If you have an electric stove, use two burners: one on high heat to reach pressure and a second set on a low setting to maintain it.
+If you have an electric stove, use two burners: one on high heat to reach pressure and a second set on a low setting to maintain pressure.
 Switch the pressure cooker over to the burner with the low setting when you reach pressure.

 • Set a timer.
-Once the pressure cooker reaches and maintains pressure, have a kitchen timer handy and set it for the cooking time specified in the recipe or in the recommended cooking time chart.
+Have a kitchen timer handy so that after the pressure cooker reaches and maintains pressure, you can set it for the cooking time specified in the recipe.
+Note that electric pressure cookers have their own digital timers built in.

-• High altitude means longer cooking times.
+• Bear in mind that high altitude means longer cooking times.
 You may have to increase the cooking times if you live at an elevation of 3,000 feet above sea level or higher.
+A good general rule is to increase the cooking time by 5 percent for every 1,000 feet you are above the first 2,000 feet above sea level.

 Pressure cooking is just what the name says — cooking foods under pressure.
 You cook foods at a lower temperature, but under much higher pressure than in conventional cooking.
 The following table translates the pressure setting on your pressure cooker to temperatures and pressure levels: